joey1136/katacoda-scenarios/Area-D/intro.md

 ## The right to data portability

-## The right to object to a decision
+## The right to object

-## The right not to be subject to a decision
+## The right not to be subject to a decision based solely on automated processing.